chbrown13/class-ops/Basics/Shells.md

-command              # default standard in and standard out command < inputFile  # redirect of inputFile contents to command as standard in command > outputFile # redirect command output to outputFile as standard out command1 | command2  # pipes output of command1 as standard in to command2
+command              # default standard in and standard out command < inputFile  # redirect of inputFile contents to command as standard in command > outputFile # redirect command output to outputFile as standard out command >> outputFile # append the command output to the existing outputFile command1 | command2  # pipes output of command1 as standard in to command2
 ```